maxwellgriffith345/LoadForecast/README.md

 | `reg_lambda` | 0 – 1 |

 ### Backtesting
-Final model performance was evaluated on the held-out 2025 test set using skforecast's `backtesting_forecaster` with a 24-step forecast horizon and a growing training window.
+Final model performance was evaluated using skforecast's `backtesting_forecaster` with a 24-step forecast horizon and a growing training window.
 This simulates realistic production conditions where the model predicts one day ahead using all available historical data.